jdbest/psychRstats/README.md

 Download all exercises and data in one go when you first get started.
 After running the above code and installing the `{psychRstats}` package, make sure you're in the right working directory.

-(We discuss setting a working directory [in the first lab](https://jdbest.github.io/psychRstats/exercises/01-intro-to-r/#set-a-working-directory), but there's also an entry about it [on the wiki](https://github.com/jdbest/psychRstats/wiki/setting-a-working-directory).)
+(We discuss setting a working directory [in the first lab](https://jdbest.github.io/psychRstats/labs/01-intro-to-r/#set-a-working-directory), but there's also an entry about it [on the wiki](https://github.com/jdbest/psychRstats/wiki/setting-a-working-directory).)

 ```
 psychRstats::download_exercises()
 ```

+## Get started

+I recommend following the [labs in order](https://jdbest.github.io/psychRstats/labs/).
+Following along through the web may be helpful for most individuals.
+(For example, there is no tutorial in labs 2 or 5.)